cdfoundation/foundation/CDF Webinars Guidelines.md

 ## Overview

 CDF webinars provide a cost-effective way to educate the community about trends and open source CD technologies.
-Webinars are offered to members, CDF incubating and graduated projects, CDF Ambassadors, and CDF SIGs.
+Webinars are offered to CDF members, CDF incubating and graduated projects, CDF Ambassadors, and CDF SIGs.

-**Please note:** We are unable to share leads due to the Linux Foundation’s privacy policy.
+**Please note:** We are unable to share leads due to [the Linux Foundation’s privacy policy](https://www.linuxfoundation.org/legal/privacy-policy).

 **Update:** We no longer host live webinars, but record them in advance and post them as Premiere Events on our YouTube Channel.
 This way, the speaker can interact with folks directly in the chat as the event progresses.